 Why We Love It: There's an updated golf performance center, featuring integrated swing coaching, golf-specific fitness training, rehabilitation and custom equipment fitting.
 Golf enthusiasts will also appreciate the full 3D motion capture, TrackMan Launch Monitor system and simulator.
 There are daily BARRE, boxing, boot camp, spin and yoga classes; also pool and basketball and racquetball courts.

 Hotel Rates: $121-$367

-The Details: Guests of the Fairmont may purchase a $20 day pass at the front desk for Lakeshore Sport & Fitness Illinois Center, which is located directly around the corner.
+The Details: Guests of the Fairmont Chicago, Millennium Park may purchase a $20 day pass at the front desk for Lakeshore Sport & Fitness, Illinois Center, which is located directly around the corner.
 The facility is more than 120,000 square feet and its central focus is the tallest indoor climbing wall in the country, which spans the length of the club.
-The hotel is also around the corner from Millennium Park.
+The hotel is also close to Millennium Park.